ANEM results database of the competition: Organizations with the most supported projects, but not the ones with the most funding received.

 The company Zona Plus from Niš, in addition to receiving the highest funds in competitions for co-financing media content, also leads in the number of supported projects from various state and local authorities.
 According to the database of media competition results established by the Association of Independent Electronic Media (ANEM), this company has won funding for 25 different projects, totaling 41,160,000 dinars.

-Examining the number of supported projects, the leading organizations are those that appear repeatedly on the list of those that have also received the most funding.
-At the top are RTV Pančevo with 20 co-financed projects, Dnevnik Vojvodina Press with 19, and Novosadska TV with 18.
+When considering the number of supported projects, organizations that appear repeatedly also lead the list of those that have received the highest funding.
+At the top are RTV Pančevo with 21 co-financed projects, Dnevnik Vojvodina Press with 20, and Novosadska TV with 20.

-Among those that have received a larger number of projects, but with a total amount of funding not exceeding 10 million dinars, are Sat-TV Communications from Požarevac, which received a total of 4,139,980 dinars for 17 projects from multiple sources; Manuela Radojković – Helloanimation from Niš with 5,025,000 dinars for 15 projects; GZS from Čačak with 6,570,000 dinars; and Sremske novine from Sremska Mitrovica with 6,920,000 dinars for 13 projects each.
+Among those that received a larger number of projects but with a total amount of funding not exceeding 10 million dinars are Sat-TV Communications from Požarevac, which received a total of 4,139,980 dinars for 17 projects from various sources, Manuela Radojković – Helloanimation from Niš with 4,625,000 for 16 projects, GZS from Čačak with 9,370,000 for 17 projects, and Sremske novine from Sremska Mitrovica with 6,920,000 for 13 projects.

-List of organizations that have supported the most projects (more than 10) in the competitions:
+List of organizations that received the most project support in competitions (more than 10):

 - Zona plus, Niš – 25 projects – 41,160,000